Smurfer420/Smurfer420.github.io/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-this license dumbed down says: "do what you want with the code, but the original creator wont pay for your damages"
+dumbed down it says: "do what you want with the code, but the original creator wont pay for your damages"